Urigo/angular-meteor/README.md

 At this moment, you are ready to create awesome apps powered by Angular2 and Meteor!

-There is few details left though.
+There is some details left though.
 For more information, please look at Parties demo app.

 ###TypeScript Compilation